petercorke/robotics-toolbox-python/docs/source/intro.rst

     >>> m = puma.manipulability(q)
     >>> m = puma.manipulability(q, "asada")

-for the Yoshikawa\cite{yoshikawa1984analysis} and Asada\cite{asada1983geometrical}
-% measures respectively, and
+for the Yoshikawa and Asada measures respectively, and
-measures, and

 .. runblock:: pycon